Arvinrjb/Server-Monitoring/docs/installation.md

 # Installation
-The installation steps are as follows (the Docker file needs fixing; it is not working yet).
+The installation steps are as follows
 ## Prerequisites
 - python 3.12
 - django 4.2